 All of our company's exploration activities in Ghana are subject to regulation by governmental agencies under various environmental laws.
 To the extent our company conducts exploration activities or undertakes new exploration or future mining activities in other foreign countries, our company will also be subject to environmental laws and regulations in those jurisdictions.
 These laws address emissions into the air, discharges into water, management of waste, management of hazardous substances, protection of natural resources, antiquities and endangered species, and reclamation of lands disturbed by mining operations.
-Environmental legislation in many countries is evolving and the trend has been towards stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and increasing responsibility for companies and their officers, directors and employees.
+Environmental legislation in many countries is evolving and the trend has been towards stricter standards and enforcement, increased fines and penalties for noncompliance, more stringent environmental assessments of proposed projects and increasing responsibility for companies and their officers, directors and employees.
 Compliance with environmental laws and regulations may require significant capital outlays and may cause material changes or delays in our company's intended activities.
 Our company cannot assure our stockholders that future changes in environmental regulations will not adversely affect our company's business, and it is possible that future changes in these laws or regulations could have a significant adverse impact on some portion of our company's business, causing our company to reevaluate those activities at that time.

 In addition, our company may be exposed to potential environmental impacts during any full scale mining operation.
 At such time of commencement of full scale mining, if ever, our company plans to negotiate posting of a reclamation bond to quantify the reclamation costs.
-Our company anticipates that the dollar amount of reserves established for exposure to environmental liabilities will be \$158,914, as to \$120,343 for our Kwabeng project, \$38,571 for our Banso and Muoso Projects, and zero for our Pameng project, as estimated by the Environmental Protection Agency of Ghana, however, our company is currently unable to predict the ultimate cost of compliance or the extent of liability risks.
+Our company anticipates that the dollar amount of reserves established for exposure to environmental liabilities, at December

+31, 2023, will be \$85,628, as to \$37,028 for our Kwabeng project, \$23,143 for our Banso and Muoso Projects, and \$25,457 for our Pameng project, as estimated to meet the regulatory requirements of the Environmental Protection Agency of Ghana.
+Our company is currently unable to predict the ultimate cost of compliance or the extent of liability risks.